11BelowStudio/HECC-IT/Technical Documentation/Development of the Challenge Week MVP.md

 compile successfully, but the user will be warned about the problems encountered.
 The screenshot below shows the metadata warnings it can display, but I have manually resized the HECC-UP window to show all the potential metadata warnings on it in a single screenshot:

+##### Figure 13: A screenshot of HECC-UP notifying a user about metadata-related problems with their game

 ![Hecc-up no metadata](./challenge%20week%20development/HECC-UP%20screenshot%20success%20but%20pls%20metadata.PNG)